gheorghina/gheorghina.github.io/_posts/2024-01-16-thoughts-on-togaf-cert.markdown

 ## Stereotypes and Preconceptions, Twisted Brains

-I started by saying I am anxious about making it public that I passed the TOGAF® Enterprise Architecture certification due to my network.
+I began with a sense of unease about publicly sharing my achievement in passing the TOGAF® Enterprise Architecture certification, primarily driven by concerns within my network.

-But quoting my favorite teacher again, he says: ""The first principle is that you must not fool yourself, and you are the easiest person to fool." - Richard Feynman

-Truth is it was mostly because of my own preconceptions.
+However, recalling the wisdom of my favorite teacher, Richard Feynman, who emphasized, *"The first principle is that you must not fool yourself, and you are the easiest person to fool,"* I confronted the truth — it was largely my own preconceptions influencing my reservations.

 I started the journey with a critical and a very skeptical eye.
 I was sure this is all about processes invented by middle men sitting in ivory towers, dictating solution architectures to the poor developers, who are not allowed to think for themselves, forcing stakeholders to sign off on documents they do not understand, and so on.

 I was wrong.

-I was in the middle of a training, not paying attention, just hoping my brain will absorb bullshit ideas and magically be able to understand, but then I will for sure ensure I will quickly forget everything.
+I was in the middle of a training, not paying attention, just hoping my brain will absorb what I deemed to be impractical ideas, anticipating a I will be magically able to understand ideas followed by a swift forgetting thereafter.

-I was doing the practice exercises with the above mindset, just to give it a try, and then I obviously failed.
-My twisted thought process was that I was choosing options based on the stereotype I created in my mind thinking from a 3rd person perspective: *What would a group of middle men doing only excel and powerpoints, sitting in an ivory tower, enforce on poor people in this situation?*
+Engaging in practice exercises with this mindset, I approached them as an experiment, ultimately leading to failure.
+My distorted thought process had me selecting options based on a stereotype I had constructed: *What would a group of detached decision-makers, proficient only in Excel and PowerPoint, orchestrating mandates from their ivory tower onto the less fortunate do in this situation?*

 And then I failed successfully ...